 The Guam Connection

 Chorizo bilbao is also a favorite in Chamorro dishes of the Mariana Islands.
 In fact, you can buy a three-pound bag for $19.99 from the Payless Market in Saipan.

-Ramonito: I was in Spain a year ago right in Bilbao in the Cantabrian Region searching for the above subject but sad to say that their is no such sausage as Chorizo Bilbao.
-Their are lots of Spanish Sausage but none is known as in the subject.
+Ramonito: I was in Spain a year ago right in Bilbao in the Cantabrian Region searching for the above subject but sad to say that there is no such sausage as Chorizo Bilbao.
+There are lots of Spanish Sausage but none is known as in the subject.
 These are the known Spanish chorizo produce from their respective regions.
 Chorizo de Leon, Chorizo Galician, Chorizo Extremadura, Chorizo de Navarre, Chorizo Riojano, Chorizo Iberico de bellota from Salamanca, Chorizo Cantimpalos from Segovia, Chorizo Potes from Cantabria which Bilbao is located and Chorizo Canarias.